A complete guide to OCR Gateway GCSE Combined Science

 Cell structure, microscopy, enzymes, respiration, photosynthesis, mitosis and the cell cycle, transport in cells, the digestive system, the heart and circulation, the nervous system, hormones and homeostasis.

-Food chains, the carbon and water cycles, sampling techniques, DNA and inheritance, evolution and natural selection, classification, pathogens and the immune system, vaccines, drug development, food security, and the ideas about science strand.
+Food chains, the carbon and water cycles, sampling techniques, DNA and inheritance, evolution and natural selection, classification, pathogens and the immune system, vaccines, drug development, food security.
+The CS7 Practical skills topic (PAGs B1–B5 in the J250 spec) is assessed across both biology papers.

 The chemistry papers